score-spec/docs/content/en/docs/Reference/score-cli/score-humanitec draft.md

 ---
 title: "score-humanitec draft"
-description: "Configuration details for score-humanitec draft."
-headless: true
+linkTitle: "humanitec draft"
+description: "Translates the Score file into a deployment draft for Humanitec."
+weight: 4
 ---

+## Commands

+The following section describes configuration details for the `score-humanitec draft` command.

+### `draft`

-The `draft` command creates a deployment draft for Humanitec from the Score file.
+Translates the Score file into a deployment draft for Humanitec.

+## Flags

 The following are configuration details for `score-humanitec draft`.